 Chameleon Group also works to make a difference by:

-As we aim to tackle mental health, housing insecurity, and employment barriers, organizing events and resources to support our colleagues in recovery has become second nature.
+We aim to tackle mental health, housing insecurity, and employment barriers.
+Organizing events and resources to support our colleagues in recovery has become second nature.
 It’s resulted in a naturally inclusive environment where we all believe people deserve empathy, compassion, and second (or even third) chances.

 Putting our people first and creating an inclusive workplace has delivered great success in our recruiting and retention efforts—a happy side effect that has led to a strong team of people who stick around long-term.
 And while we’ve enjoyed these benefits, Chameleon Group has always approached addiction recovery from a genuine place of caring.